s809/noisecord/etc/noisecord.api.md

 import { ApplicationCommandOptionType } from 'discord.js';
 import { ApplicationCommandSubCommandData } from 'discord.js';
 import { ApplicationCommandType } from 'discord.js';
+import { ArgumentParseError as ArgumentParseError_2 } from './errors/ArgumentParseError.js';
 import { Awaitable } from 'discord.js';
 import { CacheType } from 'discord.js';
+import { ChannelType } from 'discord.js';
 import { Client } from 'discord.js';
 import { ClientEvents } from 'discord.js';
 import { Command as Command_2 } from './index.js';
 import { CommandInteraction } from 'discord.js';
+import { CommandResponse as CommandResponse_2 } from './CommandResponse.js';
 import { ConditionalSimplifyDeep } from 'type-fest/source/conditional-simplify.js';
 import { ContextMenuCommandInteraction } from 'discord.js';
 import { Embed } from 'discord.js';